MultifokalHirn/.dotfiles/README.md

 # .dotfiles

-MultifokalHirn's `.dotfiles` repository, managed using the

 ## Overview

+For now, this repository mainly consists of:

+- configuration for
+  - `zsh`
+  - `git`
+  - `ruby gem`
+- my favorite `brew` packages (installable via a `Brewfile`)

-My setup is based on macOS, so some of the files and instructions are specific to that operating system.
-However, most of the files are platform agnostic and can be used on any Unix-like system.
+I usually use macOS, so some of the files and instructions may be specific to that operating system.
+However, most of the config files are platform agnostic and can be used anywhere you would want to use them.

-## How-To

-### Using this Repository
+## Using this Repository

 I follow the approach of [Drew DeVault](https://drewdevault.com/)'s blog post [*Managing my dotfiles as a git repository*](https://drewdevault.com/2019/12/30/dotfiles.html).